-- Capped Return" denotes that the return per unit may not exceed a maximum return of 18.30%, at which the amount per unit will equal the "Maximum Amount per Unit," reduced by the amount of the trust's fees and expenses. - "Equal Upside" denotes that for any percentage increase in the value of the Reference Asset, the trust seeks to provide unitholders with a return per unit from the Inception Value that equals such percentage increase, reduced by the amount of the trust's fees and expenses.
+- "Capped Return" denotes that the return per unit may not exceed a maximum return of 22.58%, exclusive of the trust's fees and expenses, at which the amount per unit will equal the "Maximum Amount per Unit." - "Maximum Loss" denotes that for any percentage decrease in the Reference Asset relative to the Initial Reference Value, the trust seeks to provide unitholders with a percentage decrease per unit that equals such negative return but subject to a maximum loss of 5% from the Inception Value of \$10.00, or \$0.50 per unit (the "Maximum Loss Per Unit"), decreased by the trust's fees and expenses.